A Model to Measure the Spread Power of Rumors: Introduction

-The rest of the paper is organized as follows: In Section \ref{Sec:theory}, the problem definition and objectives are presented.
+The rest of the paper is organized as follows: In Section \ref{Sec:theory}, theory of the law of the rumor is defined.
+In Section \ref{Sec:Problem}, the problem definition and objectives are presented.
 Section \ref{Sec:Related works} reviews a summary of related works.
 Section \ref{Sec:Methodology} describes the proposed SPR measurement model and investigates a set of effective features to compute SPR.
-Section \ref{Sec:EXPERIMENTS AND RESULTS} describes the experiments and evaluations and in Section \ref{Sec:Conclusion} conclusions of the paper is shown.
+Section \ref{Sec:EXPERIMENTS AND RESULTS} describes the experiments and evaluations and in Section \ref{Sec:Conclusion} discussion and conclusions of the paper is shown.
+Finally in section \ref{Sec:future_work} suggestions for future research are represented.